 Chateau La Commanderie needs just a bit of time before it can be enjoyed.
 Young vintages can be decanted for an average of 1.
 This allows the wine to soften and open its perfume.

 Older vintages might need very little decanting, just enough to remove the sediment.
 Chateau La Commanderie is usually better with at least 3-4 years of bottle age.
-Of course that can vary slightly, depending on the vintage character.
-Chateau offers its best drinking and should reach peak maturity between 4-12 years of age after the vintage.
+Of course, that can vary slightly, depending on the vintage character.
+The wines offer their best drinking and should reach peak maturity between 4-12 years of age after the vintage.

 Serving Chateau La Commanderie with Wine, Food, Pairing Tips